-Now let's get specific about helping our friend who's struggling with sexual sin.
-How do we help him?
-According to the flow of Ephesians, we must get serious (and help him get serious) about seven issues.
+Now let's get specific about preventing and overcoming sexual sin in our own lives, and helping our brothers and sisters, and sons and daughters, do the same.
+According to the flow of Ephesians, we must get serious about seven issues.
 Let's walk through the text and we'll see them.